RhysCAllen/AMBER-CAMI-II-tutorial/pipeline-single-sample-taxon-bin.md

 September 2nd, 2026

-The following attempts to describe step by step how to use AMBER to analyze taxon bins from user-created assemblies of CAMI II challenge samples..
+The following attempts to describe step by step how to use AMBER to analyze taxon bins from user-created assemblies of CAMI II challenge samples.
+We're using information from https://github.com/CAMI-challenge/AMBER/tree/master and from the CAMI web portal pages.

 This example uses Sample 0 from the CAMI II plant rhizosphere challenge.
 The reads were assembled with metaspades, and binned with MetaBat2.